Fundamental Aspects of Perimeter Security Barriers

 Introduction

-The purpose of this document is to establish a security industry common knowledge base, thus allowing customers, practitioners, designers and other interested parties to better describe the products they need for perimeter security systems, particularly fence products.
-This document also seeks to increase awareness of performance criteria and encourage industry professionals to clearly market and install these products from a technical perspective to meet the expectations of an end user.
+The purpose of this document is to establish a security industry design guidance that enables customers, end users, A&Es, consultants, designers, and other interested parties to more effectively describe perimeter security systems, particularly fence products, hereinafter referred to as perimeter security barriers (PSB).
+This document also seeks to increase awareness of performance criteria for perimeter security barriers, and encourage industry professionals to market and install these products with these considerations in mind to meet the expectations of an end user.

-It is the characteristics, therefore, that define how well a fence can prevent a breach.
-Adding height or toppers (razor/barbwire/spikes) or curving the top can make the breach increasingly difficult for the unprepared assailant; however, a planned attack through introducing simple tools like a screwdriver stuck in the small opening of a micromesh, wire-wall fence can aid in a breach.
+It is a perimeter security barrier’s characteristics and performance criteria, therefore, that define how well a fence can prevent a breach.
+Adding height, toppers (razor coil/barbwire/spikes), or curving the top of a welded mesh fence can make a climbing breach difficult for an unprepared assailant.
+Yet these would be less effective in defeating a planned attack by an intruder who introduces a simple tool like a screwdriver into the tight openings of a welded mesh fence with “anti-climb” spacing to use as a climbing aid.

-End users need to understand fencing characteristics and appropriately define the functional requirements for perimeter security products.
+• Understanding fencing characteristics and appropriately defining the functional requirements for these perimeter security products.

 What Are Perimeter Security Barriers?

-A perimeter security barrier (PSB) is a fence, wall, railing, planting or other strategically placed items intended to mark a boundary, control access or prevent escape.
+Perimeter Security Barrier (PSB): A fence, wall, railing, planting, or other strategically placed obstructions intended to mark a boundary, control access, or prevent escape.

 Threat Vectors to Consider for Perimeter Security

-Threat vector is a term used to describe the various methods or pathways through which a malicious actor can gain access to a system, network or physical asset.
-This could include physical access, cyberattacks, social engineering or any other means by which an attacker can gain entry.
+Threat vector is a term used to describe the various methods or pathways through which a malicious actor can gain access to a system, network, or physical asset.
+This could include physical access, cyber-attacks, social engineering, or any other means by which a human attacker can gain entry.

 • Scaling/climbing: The ability of a person to breach the PSB physically by propelling their body over said PSB.